riseshia/hello/README.md

 # Hello

-TODO: Write a gem description
+Make a greeting with name.

 ## Installation